catduckgnaf/ryobi_gdo/README.md

 1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 2. Search in HACS for "Ryobi (When its added)" integration.
-3. Add See the [https://github.com/catduckgnaf/ryobi_gdo](https://github.com/catduckgnaf/ryobi_gdo) as custom respository.
+3. Add [https://github.com/catduckgnaf/ryobi_gdo](https://github.com/catduckgnaf/ryobi_gdo) as custom respository.
 4. Click Install below the found integration.

 # Issues